WICG/display-locking/explainer-beforematch.md

    the page using the `beforematch` event, and is not observable by any third parties.

-Note that the `beforematch` event does not cross a frame boundary, so if the matched information is found within an iframe, the signal does not propagate to the embedding page.
+Some consideration needs to be given to the `beforematch` event when it comes to cross frame interactions.
+Specifically, if the matched information is found within a frame, should the signal propagate to the embedding page?

-With the above reasoning, we believe that the `beforematch` event does not pose a privacy problem.
+In general, we believe that the `beforematch` event does not pose a privacy problem.
 However, the privacy aspect of the event should be discussed in more detail via formal security reviews.

 ### Footnotes